Debjanir Rannaghar

 • Here's the Sheer Khurma Pin for your Pinterest Board!

 Inter-religious marriages have their own perks.
 At least my marriage has.
 I have been blessed with the best of both religions, mine, and Mehebub's, and vice versa.
 I have learned the similarities, and the cultural beauties and that obviously is inclusive of food.
 Over the years I have realized again and again that food has no religion.
-It brings us close; makes a unit full of respect.
+It brings us close; and makes a unit full of respect.

 Hyderabadi Sheer Khurma in a Bengali household!